 Other non-immigrant categories for workers include crewman, foreign journalist, exchange visitors on certain government authorized programs and investors or those engaged in international trade from countries which have treaties with the U.S. Employment in each category is authorized for a specific job with a specific employer.

 If the applicant is in the United States and is still in legal status it is possible to apply for a change of status while remaining in the United States.
 Although there are exceptions, applicants who have overstayed the permission to remain in the U.S. or who are not currently in the U.S. must apply for a nonimmigrant visa at an American Consulate abroad.
-Also, the wife or husband of the applicant and any unmarried children under 21 years of age are eligible for dependent visas.
+Also, the married spouse of the applicant and any unmarried children under 21 years of age are eligible for dependent visas.

 Remember, this is very general information and should not be used to plan your case.
 Please seek the advice of an attorney who specializes in this area of law.